InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 ![](assets/dataset_pv_manual.png)

 Setting provisioning `Manual` allows administrators configure the persistent volume dataset manually with an existing storage.
-Generally, it is used for storages types which are not listed in PrimeHub.
-Please refer to the [kubernetes official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the configuration.
+Generally, it is used for storages types which are not listed in PrimeHub Dataset.
+Please refer to the [Kubernetes official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the configuration.

-The only rule you need to follow is that the `PersistentVolumeClaim` name must be `dataset-{Name you set in UI}`.
+The only rule you need to follow is that the `PersistentVolumeClaim` name must be `dataset-{"Name" field set via UI}`.

 Click `Confirm` to complete the addition.